 CHEM 6308 (3).
 SPECIAL TOPICS.
 Presentation of advanced special topics in chemistry that are at the forefront of current chemical interest.
-Content varies term to term.
+Content varies from term to term.

 CHEM 6312 (3).
 THEORY OF ORGANIC CHEMISTRY.
-Course involving advanced topics in organic chemist with emphasis of physical organic concepts, mechanisms, and modern synthetic methodologies.
+Advanced topics in organic chemistry, with a focus on physical organic concepts, mechanisms, and modern synthetic methodologies.
 Prerequisites: CHEM 3371, 3372.